Company and tax law

 Among the specificities of Monaco, it may be noted that the general rules of the Civil Code apply to relations between professionals and consumers in the absence of the Monegasque Consumer Code.

-Only Title II of Law n° 1.383 of 2 August 2011 for a Digital Principality, as amended by Law n° 1.482 of 17 December 2019, provides specific guarantees in the context of e-commerce for distance contracts.
-Consumer contracts are also covered by Law No. 1.448 of 28 June 2017 on Private International Law, which protects the consumer against the application of a law that would be less protective than that of her/his State of residence.
+Only Title II of Law no. 1.383 of 2 August 2011 for a Digital Principality, as amended by Law no. 1.482 of 17 December 2019, provides specific guarantees in the context of e-commerce for distance contracts.
+Consumer contracts are also covered by Law no. 1.448 of 28 June 2017 on Private International Law, which protects the consumer against the application of a law that would be less protective than that of her/his State of residence.

 The preponderance of foreigners in Monaco raises many private international law issues in the context of civil disputes.

-The Principality of Monaco is also party to eight Hague conventions on private international law.
-It has recently ratified the Hague Convention of 13 January 2000 on the International Protection of Adults.
+The Principality of Monaco is also party to eight Hague conventions on private international law:

 Family law

-The firm 99 99 Avocats intervenes in all issues relating to family law and private international law:
+99 AVOCATS intervenes in all issues relating to family law and private international law:

 - Personal status (civil status, filiation, guardianship, adoption)